python/cpython/Doc/library/glob.rst

    single: . (dot); in glob-style wildcards

-The :mod:`glob` module finds all the pathnames matching a specified pattern according to the rules used by the Unix shell, although results are returned in arbitrary order.
+The :mod:`glob` module finds all the pathnames matching a specified pattern according to the rules used by the Unix shell.
 No tilde expansion is done, but ``*``, ``?``, and character ranges expressed with ``[]`` will be correctly matched.
 This is done by using the :func:`os.scandir` and :func:`fnmatch.fnmatch` functions in concert, and not by actually invoking a subshell.
 Note that unlike :func:`fnmatch.fnmatch`, :mod:`glob` treats filenames beginning with a dot (``.``) as special cases.
 (For tilde and shell variable expansion, use :func:`os.path.expanduser` and :func:`os.path.expandvars`.)

+The order of returned results is consistent across all platforms, and traversal of a directory's children is guaranteed to be in sorted ASCIIbetical order.
+**However, this does not necessarily mean that the entire sequence will be returned in sorted order, since recursive patterns use a breadth-first search.**

 For a literal match, wrap the meta-characters in brackets.
 For example, ``'[?]'`` matches the character ``'?'``.